Skip to content

 Revoke access tokens

-To mitigate these challenges, it is recommended to use short-lived JWT access tokens and regularly refresh them.
-This reduces the risk of unauthorized access if a token is stolen or leaked, as the token will expire after a short period of time.
-Additionally, implementing other security measures such as strong encryption and secure token storage can further enhance the security of JWT-based authentication.
+To address these challenges, use short-lived JWT access tokens and refresh them regularly.
+This reduces the risk of unauthorized access if a token is stolen or leaked.
+Additionally, implementing strong encryption and secure token storage can further enhance JWT-based authentication security.